pyspan24/pyspan_py/README.md

 ## 1. `handle_nulls`

 **Description**
-The `handle_nulls` function manages missing values within specified columns of a DataFrame using various strategies.
-You can choose to remove rows with null values, replace them with a custom value, or impute missing values using predefined strategies such as mean, median, or mode.
+The `handle_nulls` function handles missing values in a DataFrame by offering several options: removing rows or columns with nulls, replacing nulls with a custom value, or imputing them using various methods like mean, median, or mode.
+This function can also drop rows or columns exceeding a specified threshold of null values.

 **Parameters:**